 The CO Hot Spot Questionnaire and Consultation form included in Appendix A has additional details about the model setup and options that were used in this analysis.
+Appendix A also includes correspondence between FHWA and ADOT regarding specific modeling details that were revised as a result of the consultation.
 Information on the modeling files are included in Appendix B.